ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.6:
-        *   Added 'o' keystroke to seqroll to toggle recording ('r' already used to randomize notes).
         *   Follow-ons to issue #3:
             *   Added a qscrollslave to allow QScrollArea to ignore the arrow keys.